utkarshsinghal28/Learning-git/README.md

 The heading above is created using an HTML tag.

-When we open git we are at the root directory
+When we open git we are in the root directory by defult.

 <h2> Git config</h2>